kevinng/tinyOLTP/README.md

 tinyrel
 =======

-Simple but working relational database illustrating many textbook design principles.
+Simple but working online transaction processing (OLTP) database illustrating many textbook design principles.
 The main purpose of this project is self-education.